• Sector : Sustainable Agriculture and Waste Management

 • Technical validation of the pyrolysis process and the properties of biochar derived from Tunisian agricultural residues, including alignment with national and international quality standards;

-• Regulatory and environmental assessment, to determine the product’s eligibility as a soil amendment and explore potential carbon credit pathways;
+• Regulatory and environmental assessment, to explore potential carbon credit pathways;

-While agronomic field trials remain an important next step, they are expected to take place in a subsequent phase outside the scope of this study.
+While agronomic field trials remain an important next step to validate product efficacy, they are expected to take place in a subsequent phase.
+These trials will evaluate the agronomic performance of compost, biochar, and biostimulants under local soil and climate conditions and generate data to support product validation and local adaptation.

-By producing early-stage technical and financial evidence, the study will help inform investment decisions and lay the foundation for broader adoption of regenerative agriculture solutions in Tunisia and beyond.
+By producing early-stage technical and financial evidence, the phased Technical Assistance approach will help inform investment decisions, supports regulatory approval processes and lay the foundation for carbon finance integration and broader adoption of regenerative agriculture solutions in Tunisia and beyond.

 Our Target Impact